About the Society...

 TOP

-If you are interested in our local history, why not join the society?
+If you are interested in our local history, why not join the association?

 Meetings are held once a month in Cyprus Hall, Cyprus Road, usually the evening of the second Friday of the month.
 The programme of activities include talks, slide shows and visits to nearby towns and villages of interest.